attrib/foxhole-map-annotate/README.md

 * Facilities not displayed in some strange context
 * The Attachment point (the blue dot thingy) isn't on the line itself.
 Very hard to move the line this way (by [FMAT] Quini98)

+* admin save error
+* edit not working?
+* html entities in text

 ## Todos

 * Require text for custom area (by [11eFL] mashed)